Offline Meta Learning of Exploration: Experiments

-\paragraph{Offline Results:} In Figure \ref{fig:offline_res} we compare our offline algorithm with Thompson sampling based methods, and also with an ablation of the reward relabelling method.
-For Gridworld, the Thompson sampling method is computed exactly, while for the continuous environments, we use online PEARL~\citep{rakelly2019efficient} -- a strong baseline that is not affected by our offline data limitation.
-In particular, this baseline is stronger than the offline meta-RL algorithm of \citet{li2020multitask}.
-For these results the uniform initial state distribution was used to collect data.
-Note that \textbf{we significantly outperform Thompson sampling based methods, demonstrating our claim of learning non-trivial exploration from offline data}.
-Results on sparse reward domains signify the severity of MDP ambiguity -- without reward relabelling performance drops significantly.
-In the Half-Cheetah-Vel environment, on the other hand, the rewards are dense and thus MDP ambiguity is not a problem.

-In Figure \ref{fig:illustration} and in Figure~\ref{fig:ant_trajs}, we visualize the trajectories of the trained agents in the Semi-circle and Ant-Semi-circle domains, respectively.\footnote{Video is provided: \url{https://youtu.be/6Swg55ZYOU4}} Qualitatively, an approximately Bayes-optimal behavior is evident: in the first episode, the agents search for the goal along the semi-circle, and in the second episode, the agents maximize reward by moving directly towards the already found goal.
-Similar behavior for Gridworld is reported in Appendix \ref{sec:learned_belief}.
-We emphasize that this behavior is very different from the training data, in which the agents learned to reach specific goals.
-In Figure~\ref{fig:belief_halfcircle} in the supplementary, we provide further insight into these results, by showing the belief update during the episode rollout: the belief starts as uniform on the semi-circle, and narrows in on the target as the agent explores the semi-circle.
-With reward relabelling ablated, however, we show that the belief does not update correctly.
+Our results also signify the severity of MDP ambiguity, and align with the theory in Sec.~\ref{sec:indentifiability}.
+In domains with non-overlapping identifying states (1-3, 7), as expected, performance without policy replaying (RR) is poor, while in domains with overlapping identifying states policy replaying has little effect.
+In Figure~\ref{fig:belief_halfcircle} in the supplementary, we provide further insight into these results, by plotting the belief update during the episode rollout for Semi-circle: the belief starts as uniform on the semi-circle, and narrows in on the target as the agent explores the semi-circle.
+With reward relabelling ablated, however, we show that the belief does not update correctly, and the agent believes the reward is at the point it first visited on the semi-circle.

-\paragraph{Data Quality Ablative Study:} To evaluate the dependency of our method on the offline data quality, we report results for the $3$ different data collection strategies described above (see supplementary for more details).
-The results are summarized in Table~\ref{wrap-tab:1}.
+\paragraph{Data Quality Ablative Study:} To evaluate the dependency of our method on the offline data quality, we report results for the $3$ different data collection strategies described above (see supplementary for more details), summarized in Table~\ref{wrap-tab:1}.
 As expected, data diversity is instrumental to offline training.
 However, as we qualitatively show in Figure~\ref{fig:visualize_trajs_initial_dist} in the supplementary, even on the low-diversity datasets, our agents learned non-trivial exploration strategies that search for the goal.
 This is especially remarkable for the fixed-distribution dataset, where it is unlikely that any training trajectory traveled along the semi-circle.